Shanghai Internship Program

 After you submit your application, within five business days, you must email International Programs Associate Dean Ronald Cox (email@example.com) to schedule an interview.
 At this time, you will also send him your most updated resume.
 If you are selected for an interview, you will be contacted by our office within five business days of receiving your email and application to sign up for an interview time.
 If you are not selected, we will also send you an email to let you know that you are not being considered at this time.
 Submitting an application does not guarantee an interview.

 In addition to the normal International Programs application criteria, your acceptance into an internship program will also take the following things into consideration:

 - Fit and availability of the internship placements

-Students will work with the International Programs Assistant Director of Orientations and Internships to find an internship that fits with their area of study and interests.
+Students will work with the Malibu Office and the Shanghai Staff to find an internship that fits with their area of study and interests.

 May 7th, 2018 - July 7th, 2018